Back to BlogTestosterone Education

 Total testosterone: 250 to 900 ng/dL.
 Free testosterone: 8 to 25 pg/mL.
 Starting around age 30, testosterone begins a slow, steady decline of approximately 1% per year.
 Most men will not notice this decline in their 30s because levels are still generally adequate.
 However, men who start from the lower end of the range may begin experiencing symptoms earlier.

 After age 30, men lose approximately 1% of their total testosterone per year.
-This means that by age 50, a man may have 20% less testosterone than he did at 30 — and by 70, levels may be 40% lower.
-This decline is natural but not inevitable at the rate many men experience it.
-Lifestyle factors can accelerate or slow this trajectory significantly.
+By age 50, a man may have 20% less than at 30.
+By 70, levels may be 40% lower.
+The decline itself is natural; the rate is not.
+Lifestyle factors can accelerate or slow it substantially.

 Men in Their 40s

 Total testosterone: 200 to 800 ng/dL.
 Free testosterone: 6 to 22 pg/mL.
-This is the decade when many men first begin to notice symptoms of declining testosterone — particularly fatigue, reduced libido, and subtle changes in body composition.
-SHBG levels also tend to rise in the 40s, which means even if total testosterone looks acceptable, free testosterone may be lower than expected.
+Many men first notice symptoms of declining testosterone in this decade: fatigue, reduced libido, and subtle changes in body composition.
+SHBG levels also tend to rise in the 40s, which means free testosterone may be lower than expected even if total testosterone looks acceptable.

 Men in Their 50s

 Total testosterone: 150 to 700 ng/dL.
 Free testosterone: 5 to 18 pg/mL.
-By the 50s, a meaningful percentage of men will have total testosterone levels below 300 ng/dL, which is the threshold many guidelines use to define hypogonadism.
-Symptoms tend to become more pronounced and harder to ignore — particularly mood changes, cognitive decline, and metabolic shifts like increased abdominal fat.
+By the 50s, a meaningful percentage of men have total testosterone below 300 ng/dL, the threshold many guidelines use to define hypogonadism.
+Symptoms become more pronounced and harder to ignore: mood changes, cognitive decline, and metabolic shifts like increased abdominal fat.

 Men 60 and Older

 Total testosterone: 100 to 600 ng/dL.
 Free testosterone: 4 to 15 pg/mL.
-Research estimates that 20% to 40% of men over 60 have testosterone levels that meet the clinical definition of hypogonadism.
-At this stage, low testosterone compounds other age-related risks including osteoporosis, sarcopenia (muscle wasting), cardiovascular disease, and cognitive decline.
+Research estimates 20% to 40% of men over 60 meet the clinical definition of hypogonadism.
+At this stage, low testosterone compounds age-related risks like osteoporosis, sarcopenia (muscle wasting), cardiovascular disease, and cognitive decline.

 "Normal" vs. "Optimal": Why the Distinction Matters

-Here is where many men get confused — and where conventional medicine sometimes falls short.
-Laboratory reference ranges for testosterone are typically set based on the statistical distribution of a large population sample.
-If your total testosterone is 305 ng/dL, most labs will flag that result as "normal" because it falls above the 300 ng/dL lower limit.
+This is where many men get confused, and where conventional medicine sometimes falls short.
+Laboratory reference ranges are set based on the statistical distribution of a large population sample.
+If your total testosterone is 305 ng/dL, most labs flag that as "normal" because it sits above the 300 ng/dL lower limit.

-But "normal" on a lab report and "optimal for your health" are not the same thing.
-A 40-year-old man with a total testosterone of 310 ng/dL is technically within the reference range, but he may be experiencing significant symptoms of testosterone deficiency.
+"Normal" on a lab report and "optimal for your health" are not the same thing.
+A 40-year-old man with total testosterone of 310 ng/dL is technically in the reference range, but may have significant symptoms.
 His levels might be half of what they were a decade earlier.
-Clinicians who specialize in hormone optimization recognize that many men feel and function best when their total testosterone is in the 500 to 800 ng/dL range, with free testosterone proportionally healthy.
+Hormone-focused clinicians often find that men feel and function best when total testosterone sits in the 500 to 800 ng/dL range with proportional free testosterone.

-The goal of hormone management is not to push a number into a reference range — it is to help a patient feel and function at their best.
+The goal of hormone management is to help a patient feel and function at their best, not to push a number into a reference range.
 Symptoms matter as much as lab values.

-This is why it is essential to work with a provider who evaluates your symptoms alongside your lab results, rather than one who dismisses your concerns because your numbers are technically "within range."
+Work with a provider who evaluates your symptoms alongside your lab results, not one who dismisses concerns because your numbers are technically "within range."

 Factors That Affect Your Testosterone Levels

-Your testosterone level on any given day is influenced by numerous factors.
-Understanding these can help you interpret your results accurately and identify areas where you may be able to optimize your levels naturally.
+Your testosterone level on any given day depends on several factors.
+Knowing them helps you interpret your results and identify areas to improve naturally.

 Time of Day